nycmeshnet/nycmesh.net/content/blog/how.md

 ---

+**It takes time**

+We get a lot of inquiries about how to start similar projects in other areas.
+We've been going for about seven years now and during the first few years it was very slow and difficult.
+We actually stopped about five times and restarted again months later.
+It wasn't until a year after our first supernode was running that it felt sustainable.
+There's some shortcuts you can take in starting a community-owned network, but you should be prepared for the long haul.

 **Research**

 It is important to do some research first.
 There are a few really big community networks (mostly non-English speaking).
 The biggest is [Guifi](https://guifi.net/en/node/38392) in Spain.
-Others include [Freifunk](https://freifunk.net/en/) in Germany, and [Wlan Slovenija](https://wlan-si.net/en/).
+Others include [Freifunk](https://freifunk.net/en/) in Germany, [Wlan Slovenija](https://wlan-si.net/en/) and [B4RN](https://b4rn.org.uk/) in rural England.
 Follow those links and see what they are doing.

 Guifi began on farms and gradually expanded across the country.
 They use hundreds of kilometers of fiber, and wireless in all modes- point-to-point (P2P), point-to-multipoint (P2MP) and mesh (MP2MP).
 Here is a good long [interview with Ramon Roca,](http://www.cookreport.com/pdfs/march-april13diowireless.pdf) who started Guifi.